david-drew/OpenVINO-Custom-Layers/README.2019.md

 4. Run the MO extension generator and answer questions as appropriate:
     * We're using `~/cl_cosh` as the target extension path:<br><br>
+    * This will create templates that will be partially replaced by Python and C++ code for executing the layer.
     ```
     python3 /opt/intel/openvino/deployment_tools/extension_generator/extgen.py new mo-op ie-cpu-ext output_dir=~/cl_cosh
     ```